Marketing for Introverts: Do You Really Need to Be Social to Succeed?

 The idea that marketing careers are only for outgoing extroverts is driven by misunderstandings about both introversion and marketing.
 Introverts aren’t afraid of people; they just need time alone to recharge.
 You might be an introvert if you prefer meaningful, one-on-one relationships over making small talk with a new acquaintance and if you do your best work when you have time to think on your own.

 Marketing careers don’t require you to be an energetic, smooth-talking salesperson.
-There are plenty of careers in marketing for introverts.
+There are plenty of careers in marketing for introverts—from the creative to the deeply analytical.
 Join us as we explore the many ways introverts can succeed in this field, including the marketing roles that are perfect for introverts.

 The advantages of introverts in marketing